top of page

 Work Scope Alignment

-We have your list of wants and needs, we have your budget - now we determine what we can include in our work scope.
+We have your list of wants and needs, we have your budget - now we determine what we can include in our work scope and what services you need.
 What makes us different is our construction background; utilizing our Design-Build experience, we have a good understanding of construction costs which allows us to tailor the work scope to the budget.

 As an added measure of alignment we also meet with trusted contractors during the design phase.
 When we’re about 70% complete with the project, we meet with a general contractor that we frequently collaborate with.
 They will take our in-progress drawings and put together a “ballpark” bid.
 This bid will be within 10-15% of the final project cost.
 The general contractor uses in-progress construction projects to determine what the current costs of materials and labor will be.
 The end result, we have a real handle on construction costs during the architectural phase.